arko-14/attention/README.md

 | `batch_size` | 8 | Examples per batch |
 | `EPOCHS` | 61 | Training epochs |

-Feel free to tweak these values in the designated cell.

 ---

 ## Troubleshooting & Tips